How to grow a purple orchid: care rules and possible problems

 Indoor plants are almost completely dependent on their owners.
 Which decide when to water the flowers, when to transplant, and where to place them.
 But all these actions must be carried out deliberately, depending on the needs of the plant in a specific period of time.
 Indeed, for a person, a temperature change of 1 degree is almost not noticeable, but for a plant it is very stressful.

-Watch the video: Top 10 DON'Ts when Growing Orchids - tips for orchid beginners (November 2024).
+Watch the video: Top 10 DON'Ts when Growing Orchids - tips for orchid beginners (December 2024).

 Leave Your Comment